napframework/thirdparty/README.md

   <img width=256 height=256 src="https://www.napframework.com/png/nap_logo_small.png">
 </p>

-This repository contains all cross-platform third party dependencies to build [NAP](https://github.com/napframework/nap) from source, except QT.
+This repository contains all cross-platform third party dependencies to build [NAP](https://github.com/napframework/nap) from source on Windows, Linux and OSX, except QT.
 The third party master is guaranteed to be in-sync with the current NAP master.

 - For NAP compilation instructions vist: https://github.com/napframework/nap